wongjn/Tobi/README.md

-tobi.next()   // Shows the next slide in the lightbox tobi.prev()   // Shows the previous slide in the lightbox tobi.close()  // Closes the lightbox
+tobi.next()   // Shows the next slide in the lightbox tobi.prev()   // Shows the previous slide in the lightbox tobi.close()  // Closes the lightbox tobi.remove() // Removes the lightbox from the dom

 // Adds an element dynamically, even if the lightbox is open var newElement = document.querySelector('.new-image')